 What safety measures should I take before performing electrical maintenance on my AC?

 Always turn off the power at the breaker box before starting any electrical work on your AC to prevent an electric shock.
-It’s also wise to use a voltage tester to ensure power is indeed off.
+It’s also wise to use a voltage tester to confirm the power is off.
 Consider wearing protective clothing and eyewear for additional safety.

 How do I identify common electrical issues with my air conditioner?